 - 3 eggs separated

 - 3 egg whites

-- Mix flour, sugar, salt, butter, milk, and egg yolks in large saucepan.
+- Mix together the flour, sugar, salt, butter, milk, and egg yolks in a large saucepan.
 Cook over medium heat, stirring constantly with a wire whisk until thick.
 Remove from heat.
 Stir in vanilla and coconut.
-Pour into baked pie shell.
+Pour into the baked pie shell.
 Top with meringue.1/2 cup sugar, 1/3 cup flour, 1/2 cup milk, 1 stick melted butter, 1/2 teaspoon salt, 1/2 teaspoon vanilla extract, 3 eggs, 1 cup sweetened flaked coconut, 1 9-inch baked pie shell

-- Beat egg whites until foamy.
-Add sugar.
+- Beat egg whites until foamy and then add sugar.
 Continue beating on high speed until soft peaks form.
-Pour onto top of pie and spread to edges to seal well.
+Pour onto the top of the pie and spread it to the edges to seal well.
 Sprinkle additional coconut on top.
-Bake at 325 for ten minutes or until top is golden.
+Bake at 325 for 10 minutes or until golden brown.
 Refrigerate until completely cold before serving.3 egg whites, 1/4 cup sugar

 Enthusiasm is contagious.
 Be a carrier.